 - Preparation for Pupillage, Career Development and Wellbeing

 It is now a requirement that all students complete at least one session from each of these categories and within these two interactive qualifying sessions must be completed.
+Booking priority for interactive qualifying sessions is given to those who are currently studying the bar course.
 For students that started the course in 2019 or earlier, there is no obligation to do so but we would strongly encourage you to attend as many types of sessions as possible, in particular the advocacy and ethics workshops.
 Students must take part in all elements to be credited.

 Qualifying Session Rules for Transferring Lawyers

-If you are a transferring lawyer admitted to the Inn after 1st September 2020 you will be required to complete 10 Qualifying Sessions before being eligible for Call to the Bar.
+If you are a transferring lawyer who received approval from the BSB after 1st September 2020 you will be required to complete 10 Qualifying Sessions before being eligible for Call to the Bar.
 It is now a requirement that all transferring lawyers complete at least one session from each of these categories and within these, two interactive qualifying sessions must be completed.
-If you are a transferring lawyer and were admitted prior to 1st September 2020, the rules for your qualifying sessions will remain as highlighted in the letter issued by the BSB to you.
+If you are a transferring lawyer and were approved by the BSB prior to 1st September 2020, the rules for your qualifying sessions will remain as highlighted in the letter issued by the BSB to you.